yosephdev/quizzy/README.md

 Manual testing was performed extensively to ensure all features worked as expected.
 This involved:

-- **Navigation and Responsiveness**: Ensuring that the navigation menu and category selection are functional across various devices.
+- **Navigation and Responsiveness**: Testing involved checking the navigation menu, category selection, and the responsiveness of the layout on various devices and screen sizes.

-- **Quiz Functionality**: Testing the quiz start process, question display, answer selection, and question progression.
+- **Quiz Functionality**: The start process of the quiz, question display mechanics, answer selection, and progression through the quiz were verified for consistency and accuracy.

-- **Score Tracking and Results**: Verifying the accuracy of the score tracking and the correct display of results upon quiz completion.
+- **Score Tracking and Results Display**: The score tracking mechanism and the correct display of results at the end of the quiz were tested to ensure accurate feedback to the user.

-- **User Interface**: Confirming that buttons and links function as expected.
+- **User Interface Interactions**: All buttons and links were tested to ensure they functioned correctly and provided the expected outcomes, enhancing the overall user experience.

 ## HTML